 Plant Based Diet

 Albino bristlenose plecos naturally consume algae and vegetation in their habitat.
-In an aquarium, driftwood can be used as a source of sustenance for them.
+In an aquarium, driftwood is used as a source of sustenance for them.
 Blanched vegetable matter like carrots, cucumbers, zucchini, peas, cabbage leaves, or even parboiled lettuce are great alternatives to provide essential nutrients.

 Of all the vegetables listed, I’m the biggest fan of Zucchini.
 Albino bristlenose plecos go nuts for them and will happily chew them until there is nothing left.
 It’s the best set it and forget it food you can use for them aside from wafters.